The benefits of budgeting - and why you should be doing it

 It's important to set goals while saving - and a budget can help you do that.
 If you have a fair idea of what you can save every month, then you can probably work out how long it'll take you to save up for the things you want.
 And if you think it'll take too long to save up for them, you could use that as your motivation to find ways of raising your income and/or reducing your spending.

 The future is not written in stone

 Budgeting is about planning for your future and protecting yourself from financial hardship in the future - and that applies to someone on a low income or an above-average income.

 Only you can really take control of your financial situation - even if you have an accountant, the responsibility for your financial health lies with you.

 If you don't have an accountant, but you would like some help to avoid overspending, you might enjoy the budgeting service that's available from thinkmoney.
 We can help you to keep on track of your spending and pay your bills on time.
 For people who find budgeting on their own too time consuming, a service like this can really help.

-Click the Apply button below to apply for a thinkmoney Personal Account that can help you stay out of the red - for good.
+Click the Apply button below to apply for a thinkmoney Current Account that can help you stay out of the red - for good.

 Quick and easy to apply